“… for the letter kills, but the Spirit gives life” (2 Corinthians 3:5-6).

 The New Testament encourages the observation of the Lord’s Supper and then tells us not to let others judge us in connection with the festivals or sabbaths, or for us to judge them (cf. Colossians 2:16).
 The underlying attitude of legalism is arrogance … hyper-spiritual.

-Legalism also says, “Unless you belong to ‘our’ church and are baptised here, we can’t assure you of salvation.”
+Legalism also says, “Unless you belong to ‘our’ church and are baptized here, we can’t assure you of salvation.”

 Is church membership wise and baptism important?
 Absolutely, but salvation is not contingent upon them.